xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 `start-delay` has been reported to interfere with autostart: one user found a VM that would not start at boot until the parameter was cleared ([forum thread](https://xcp-ng.org/forum/topic/12388)).
-A delayed start does hold up the VMs queued behind it, which explains one coming up late, but not one that never comes up at all.
-That part is unexplained.
-If a VM does not appear after a host reboot, checking its `start-delay` value, and waiting to see whether it is merely queued behind another VM's delay, are both worth doing.
+A delayed start does hold up the VMs queued behind it, so it explains a VM coming up late.
+A VM that stays down for good is a different matter, and that part is unexplained.
+If a VM does not appear after a host reboot, it is worth checking its `start-delay` value and waiting to see whether it is simply queued behind another VM's delay.
 :::